Lojasiewicz-Simon gradient inequalities for coupled Yang-Mills energy functions: ojasiewicz--Simon gradient inequalities for coupled Yang--Mills energy functions

-We shall follow the description by Bradlow and Garc{\'{\i}}a-Prada \cite[Section 3]{BradlowGP}, but refer the reader to Hong \cite{Hong_2001}, Li and Zhang \cite{Li_Zhang_2011}, and the cited references for variants of the Yang-Mills-Higgs functional described here.
+We shall follow the description by Bradlow and Garc{\'{\i}}a-Prada \cite[Section 3]{BradlowGP}, but refer the reader to Hong \cite{Hong_2001}, Li and Zhang \cite{Li_Zhang_2011}, and the cited references for variants of the Yang--Mills--Higgs function described here.
 Let $E$ be a complex vector bundle with Hermitian metric $H$ over a compact K{\"a}hler manifold $(X,\omega)$.
 Let $\sA_H$ denote the affine space of smooth connections on $E$ that are \emph{unitary} (that is, compatible with the metric $H$), and $\Omega^0(X;E)$ denote the vector space of smooth sections of $E$, and $\tau \in \RR$.